-The support of not only the NRC, but also the Joint Commission (TJC), a national accrediting body, is essential in having NMTs fully participate in the delivery of theranostics.
-There are currently regulations within the NRC that allow the NMT to perform all actions of therapeutic radiopharmaceutical administration under the guidance of the authorized user (8).
-The SNMMI-TS Scope of Practice and Performance Standards (SOP) updated in 2022, as written, allows the NMT to perform and participate in all elements of theranostics care delivery (9).
-The SNMMI-TS Advocacy Committee understands and further welcomes guidance or rulemaking on the various NMT roles in radiopharmaceutical therapies, in order for the technologist to be properly supported, licensed, and prepared to safely deliver all components of such therapies.
-Adjustment of policies and standards are common when you evaluate the history of NRC and TJC, and over the next 3-5 y it is reasonable to see these changes happen with the support and collaboration between these and other appropriate accrediting and governing groups.
+The support of not only the NRC, but the Joint Commission (TJC), a national accrediting body, is essential in having nuclear medicine technologists fully participate in the delivery of theranostics.
+There are currently regulations within the NRC that allow the nuclear medicine technologist to perform all actions of therapeutic radiopharmaceutical administration under the guidance of the Authorized User.
+The SNMMI-TS Scope of Practice and Performance Standards (SOP) updated in 2022, as written allows the NMT to perform and participate in all elements of theranostics care delivery.
+The SNMMI-TS Advocacy Committee understands and further welcomes guidance and/or rulemaking on the various NMT roles in radiopharmaceutical therapies, in order for the technologist to be properly supported, licensed and prepared to safely deliver all components of such therapies.
+Adjustment of policies and standards are common when you evaluate the history of NRC and TJC, and over the next three to five years it is reasonable to see these changes happen with the support and collaboration between these and other appropriate accrediting and governing groups.